9 Steps to becoming an owner builder

 - Book in and complete:

-- the Tasmanian Owner Builder Responsibilities Course (must be a Tasmanian approved course) and
+- the Tasmanian Owner Builder Responsibilities Course (must be a Tasmanian approved course) - this is not required for Class 10a or 10b buildings; and

 - If approval of the application is granted, the Administrator of Occupational Licensing will issue a letter of confirmation (The Permit) with a permit number.
 The building surveyor will then issue you with a Certificate of Likely Compliance.

 - You now need to apply for a building permit from your local council.
 You will need to include the following with your application for a building permit:

 - a copy of the approved letter for an Owner Builder Permit and